British Army during the French Revolutionary and Napoleonic Wars: Artillery

-Recruitment
+Recruitment and Training

 During the later part of the 18th century Britain was divided into three recruiting areas—with England and Wales generally called South Britain—which were further divided into Districts with their own Headquarters.
 Ireland had separate Districts and organisation, and Scotland, or North Britain, was one administrative area.
 Home defence, enforcement of law and maintenance of order was primarily the responsibility of the Militia, the Royal Veteran Battalions, the Yeomanry and the Fencibles.
 Another structure of Recruiting Districts and Sub-Divisions existed alongside this.